-For engines with an SCR system, it is important to use sulphur-free or ultra-low-sulphur diesel to ensure that the engine works correctly.
+It is important for sulphur-free or ultra-low sulphur diesel to be used in engines with SCR systems certified in accordance with EU Stage III B/US Tier 4i or later to ensure that the engine operates correctly.
 If diesel with an excessive sulphur content is used, it can cause damage to the engine and the SCR system.